xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/filters.md

 ### Description

-<p>This hook filters registration errors.
-This can be used to manipulate the array of errors before they are displayed.</p>
+This hook filters registration errors.
+This can be used to manipulate the array of errors before they are displayed.

 ### Parameters